How I Learned to Stop Worrying and Love the ATS

 They can “weed out many credible candidates who the system judges as marginally less qualified than the candidates who advance in the process.
 [The] ATS deliver exactly the outcomes they were engineered for: to minimize the time and costs recruiters spend in finding job candidates.
 They are not designed to widen the aperture for hiring; their purpose is to maximize the efficiency of the process.”[iii]

-The above paragraph is how most people understand ATSs, but many don’t understand that this process is rarely automatic and is often started by a recruiter.
-There are no robots shredding resumes, applicants are not automatically removed from the hiring process (in fact, some systems store all the applicants) by AI, and the resume “black hole” catchphrase is misleading as it suggests your resume disappears.
+The above paragraph is how most people understand ATSs, but it is inaccurate.
+Many don’t understand that this process is rarely automatic and is often started by a recruiter.
+There are no robots shredding resumes, applicants are not automatically removed from the hiring process (in fact, most systems store all the applicants) by AI, and the resume “black hole” catchphrase is misleading as it suggests your resume disappears.